 Curist Heartburn Relief (omeprazole 20 mg) is a proton-pump inhibitor.
 This class of over-the-counter medications is used to treat frequent heartburn that occurs 2 or more days per week.
 It works by decreasing the amount of stomach acid that the stomach produces and is more effective in providing long-lasting heartburn relief than H2 blockers (e.g. Pepcid®) or antacids (Tums®).

 Curist Heartburn Relief (omeprazole 20 mg) is not intended for immediate relief of occasional heartburn.
-Most people get complete relief of heartburn symptoms within 24 hours, but it can sometimes take up to 4 days for full effect.
-Once the maximum effect is reached, omeprazole can last for up to 24 hours.
+Many people get relief of heartburn symptoms within 24 hours, but it can sometimes take up to 4 days for full effect.

 Curist Heartburn Relief (omeprazole 20 mg) is a delayed-release capsule.
 A full course of treatment is 14 days: during the 14 days, take one capsule daily before eating.
 You should not take omeprazole for more than 14 days or repeat a 14-day course more often than every 4 months unless directed by a doctor.

 One course of treatment of Curist Heartburn Relief (omeprazole 20 mg) is to take daily for 14 days.
 This course can be repeated for up to 3 times per year (i.e. every 4 months).
 You should not take each course for more than 14 days since long-term use can put you at risk for many health issues such as osteoporosis, low magnesium or vitamin B12 levels, and rebound acid secretion (where your body starts to create more acid than before after stopping these medications).